roninvers/open-cl-image-processing/README.md

 1. Place your input image in the `input/` folder (e.g., `input/img.png`).
 2. Open and run `process_image.ipynb` in Jupyter Notebook or JupyterLab.
-3. The processed image will be saved in the `output/` folder.
+3. The processed image will be saved as the `output.png`

 ## Example